 In order to identify, measure, monitor and mitigate the Operational Risk, ERM was given the mandate to coordinate the Operational Risk program.
 ERM is supported by the Group Risk Management of GHO.
-The risks related to external or internal regulations are monitored by the independent Compliance Function.
+The risks related to non-compliance are monitored by the independent Compliance Function.
 For a description of these control functions, please refer to section B 1.4.